-Ovens come in many different types – single, double, electric, gas, and duel-fuel – to name a few.
+Ovens come in many different types – single, double, electric, gas, and dual-fuel – to name a few.
 Before making the investment, it’s worth taking the time to research the options available.
-In this article, we’ll go through the relevant facts, and attempt to demystify the technologies available – so that you’ll be able to choose an oven that’s fit for you and your kitchen.
+Read on for everything you need to know so you can choose an oven that’s fit for you and your kitchen.

-When you’re shopping for an oven, you’ll likely be leaning toward a familiar technology.
-If you’ve already owned a gas oven, then you might be wary of making a switch to electric, and vice-versa.
+When you’re shopping for an oven, you’ll likely be tempted by familiar technology.
+If you’ve already owned a gas oven, then you might be reluctant to switch to an electric oven, and vice-versa.

-A dual-fuel cooker combines the best of both worlds, with a gas hob and an electric oven.
-They’re a popular choice, as they provide the instant-heat of the former with the even cooking and multi-functionality of the latter.
+A dual-fuel cooker combines the best of both worlds - a gas hob and an electric oven.
+They’re a popular choice, as they provide the instant-heat of a gas hob with the even cooking and multi-functionality of an electric oven.

 You might be surprised to learn that buying an oven and hob separately tends to work out cheaper, but you might have quite specific requirements of your kitchen – both practical and aesthetic.
 A hob that’s built into a worktop might look more at home in your kitchen, and you’ll have greater flexibility when it comes to deciding where to place it.

-Fan-powered ovens work by blowing heat from the heating element away from the back of the oven, helping the entirety of the oven to quickly reach an even temperature.
-Moreover, since moving air will be unable to carry moisture, you’ll find that the oven produces less steam.
+Fan-assisted ovens work by blowing heat from the heating element away from the back of the oven, helping the entirety of the oven to quickly reach an even temperature.
+What’s more, since moving air will be unable to carry moisture, you’ll find that the oven produces less steam.

 Single ovens come with just one compartment, while double ovens come with two – each of which can be set to a different temperature.
-If you’re looking to slow-cook a brisket of beef at 160°C while simultaneously roasting Yorkshire puddings at 200°C, then you’ll be able to do so without worrying about the two interfering with one another.
+This means you can slow-cook a brisket of beef at 160°C while simultaneously roasting Yorkshire puddings at 200°C.

-As such, double-ovens are a boon to those looking to cook roast dinners (or other, similarly complicated meals for large gatherings of people).
+As such, double-ovens are ideal if you regularly cook roast dinners (or other, similarly complicated meals for large gatherings of people).
 For those that mostly cook for just one or two, a single-oven is probably all you will need.

 While ovens come in several different sizes, theses sizes tend to fall into one of several fixed categories – which makes shopping for an oven relatively straightforward.
 The overwhelming majority of ovens are sixty centimetres wide.
 Provided you’ve got a space that matches, getting a new oven to physically fit into the space is therefore easy – though connecting it to your gas or electricity supply will almost certainly require expert help.